dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 +       void Update();
 +
 +       /// <summary>
-+       /// Activates this input backend and runs any necessary prerequisites.
++       /// Activates this input backend and runs any necessary prerequisites to collecting input data.
 +       /// </summary>
 +       /// <remarks>
 +       /// Called by <see cref="InputContext.Add" />